Avatar: The Way of Water: Plot

-Sixteen years after the Na'vi repelled the RDA invasion of Pandora, Jake Sully lives as chief of the Omatikaya clan and raises a family with Neytiri, which includes sons Neteyam and Lo'ak, daughter Tuk, and adopted children Kiri (born from Grace Augustine's inert avatar) and Spider, the Pandora-born human son of the late Colonel Miles Quaritch.
-To the Na'vi's dismay, the RDA, led by their new leader, Frances Ardmore, returns to colonize Pandora as Earth is dying.
-Among the new arrivals are Recombinants—Na'vi avatars implanted with deceased human soldiers' memories—with Quaritch's recombinant serving as the leader.
+Sixteen years after the Na'vi repelled the Resources Development Administration (RDA) from Pandora, Jake Sully is chief of the Omatikaya clan and raises his family with Neytiri: sons Neteyam and Lo'ak, daughter Tuktirey "Tuk", and adopted daughter Kiri, born from Dr. Grace Augustine's inert avatar.
+Miles "Spider" Socorro, son of the late Colonel Miles Quaritch, frequently visits their children while being raised by human scientists who stayed on Pandora.

-A year later, Jake leads a guerilla campaign against the RDA.
+The RDA returns to colonize Pandora.
+Among them are Recombinants, Na'vi avatars implanted with the memories of deceased human soldiers, with a recombinant Quaritch as their leader.
+Jake leads a guerrilla warfare campaign against the RDA.
 During a counterinsurgency mission, Quaritch and his subordinates capture Jake's children.
-Jake and Neytiri arrive and free them, killing several of Quaritch's soldiers, but Spider remains captured by Quaritch, who recognizes him as his son.
-After the RDA fails to get information from Spider, Quaritch decides to spend time with his son to draw him on his side.
-In turn, Spider teaches Quaritch about Na'vi culture and language.
-Aware of the danger posed by Spider's knowledge of his whereabouts, Jake and his family exile themselves from the Omatikaya and retreat to Pandora's eastern seaboard, where the Metkayina clan gives them refuge.
-There, the family learns the ways of the reef people, Kiri develops a spiritual bond with the sea, and Lo'ak befriends Tsireya, the daughter of chief Tonowari and his wife, Ronal.
+Jake and Neytiri free them, but Quaritch captures Spider, subsequently recognizing him as his son.
+After the RDA unsuccessfully interrogates Spider, Quaritch decides to spend time with Spider to gain his favor.
+In return, Spider teaches Quaritch about Na'vi culture and language.

-After defending Kiri against Aonung, Tonowari's son, Lo'ak apologizes at Jake's insistence.
-Aonung and his friends then entice Lo'ak to a trip into a sea predator's territory and leave him stranded.
-After being saved from a giant sea beast, Lo'ak is befriended by Payakan, a Tulkun—an intelligent and pacifistic whale-like species whom the Metkayina consider their spiritual brethren.
-Upon his return, Lo'ak wins Aonung's friendship by taking the blame for the trip but is told that Payakan is an outcast among the Tulkun.
-Later, Kiri links to the Metkayina's underwater Spirit Tree and spiritually "meets" her biological mother, Grace, whose consciousness lives within Pandora.
-During the link-induced trance, Kiri suffers a seizure and falls unconscious, nearly drowning.
+Aware of the danger posed by Spider's knowledge, Jake and his family leave the Omatikaya and relocate to Pandora's eastern sea, inhabited by the aquatic Metkayina clan.
+There, the family assimilates with the Metkayina: Kiri develops a spiritual bond with the sea, Jake and Neytiri assist Chief Tonowari and his wife Ronal, while Lo'ak befriends Tsireya, their daughter.
+Following an altercation between Lo'ak and Tonowari's son Aonung after the latter mocked Kiri, Lo'ak apologizes, at Jake's insistence, for initiating the fight.
+Aonung and his friends entice Lo'ak to join a hunting trip, stranding him in a sea predator's territory.
+Lo'ak is saved from the predator by Payakan, a Tulkun—an intelligent and pacifist whale-like species whom the Metkayina consider their spiritual brethren—and bonds with Payakan.
+Upon his return, Lo'ak wins Aonung's respect by unexpectedly taking the blame on Aonung's behalf instead of exposing him, but is told that Payakan is an outcast from his species.
+Later, Kiri links to the Metkayina's underwater Spirit Tree and meets Grace in a vision, but suffers a seizure underwater and nearly drowns.
+Jake summons his scientist friends Norm Spellman and Max Patel for help, who diagnose Kiri with epilepsy and warn that she may die if she links with the Spirit Tree underwater again.